t0ugh-guy/SysMenu/README.md

 SysMenu is a Plasma Desktop widget designed to provide quick access to some of the basic system controls.

+**Note:** This widget was made with plasma 6 in mind, it may or may not work as intended on older plasma versions.
 ---

 ## 📋 Features